Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 This procedure will help you to configure and install the Traceability Agent:

-1. Install Axway CLI and Axway Central CLI:
+Step 1.
+Install Axway CLI and Axway Central CLI:

    * Install Axway CLI: `npm install -g axway`
    * Install Axway Central CLI: `axway pm install @axway/axway-central-cli`
    * Download and install OpenSSL, if not already present on the machine.
 This will help you generate a public/private key pair to secure the connection between Traceability Agent and Amplify platform.

       More information regarding the CLI installation is available [here](/docs/integrate_with_central/cli_central/cli_install/).
-2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`
-3. Create an empty directory and go in that directory to run the next command.
+Step 2.
+Authorize your CLI to use the Amplify Central APIs: `axway auth login` Step 3.
+Create an empty directory and go in that directory to run the next command.
-4. Configure the Traceability Agent using Axway Central CLI: `axway central install agents`
+Step 4.
+Configure the Traceability Agent using Axway Central CLI: `axway central install agents`

    * For usage tracking, only the Traceability Agent is required.